Key takeaways

 Role of energy stocks

 During the Arab oil embargo and various Middle East conflicts of the 1970s, the energy sector represented approximately 15% of the broader U.S. stock market.
-Today, it makes up slightly more than 4% of the S&P 500 index.1 “Those numbers might suggest that it is an industry in decline, but energy consumption is up since the 1970s, and the important role energy plays in the broader economy is not diminished,” says Haworth.
+Today, it makes up just 3.5% of the S&P 500 index.1 “Those numbers might suggest that it is an industry in decline, but energy consumption is up since the 1970s, and the important role energy plays in the broader economy is not diminished,” says Haworth.
 “From an earnings (profit) perspective, energy stocks play a more prominent role in today's S&P 500 than their index weighting would indicate.”

-World oil consumption continues to trend higher with the notable exception of a decline in 2020 as world economies slowed due to the COVID-19 crisis.3
+World oil consumption continues to trend higher with the notable exception of a decline in 2020 as world economies slowed due to the COVID-19 crisis.4

-While energy stock performance is somewhat tied to the direction of oil prices, Haworth points out that oil refiners and storage and transportation company earnings are not directly tied to the direction of oil prices.
-Haworth also points out that about one-third of the S&P 500’s energy sector is composed of natural gas companies, a market where pricing generally moves independently from oil price trends.
+While energy stock performance is often linked to the direction of oil prices, Haworth points out that is less true of oil refiners and storage and transportation company earnings.
+Haworth also notes that about one-third of the S&P 500’s energy sector is composed of natural gas companies, a market where pricing generally moves independent of oil price trends.

-Renewable energy sources, particularly wind and solar, are slowly gaining a foothold in world energy production, but the role of renewables today is dwarfed by other sources such as fossil fuels and nuclear, which combined makeup 75% of all energy production in the U.S., while about 25% comes from renewable sources (including wind, solar and hydroelectric power), little changed from a year prior.4
+Renewable energy sources, particularly wind and solar, are slowly gaining a foothold in world energy production, but the role of renewables today is dwarfed by other sources.
+Fossil fuels and nuclear combined make up 75% of all energy production in the U.S., while just less than 25% comes from renewable sources (including wind, solar and hydroelectric power).
+However, renewables as an energy source are slowly gaining market share.5

-On a worldwide basis, renewables now represent 30% of all electricity production.5 “Alternatives like wind and solar are not a factor in the S&P 500 Energy Index to this point,” says Haworth.
+On a worldwide basis, renewables now represent 30% of all electricity production.6 “Alternatives like wind and solar are not a factor in the S&P 500 Energy Index to this point,” says Haworth.
 “In some cases, they may be represented in other sectors of the market, such as utilities or information technology.”
+Haworth notes that given distinct policy preferences of the major political parties, the election outcome may well influence the near-term expansion of renewable energy generation.

 Efforts are also underway to reduce greenhouse gas emissions by converting fossil fuel-driven automobiles to electric vehicles (EVs), but it is a slow transition.
-In 2024’s first quarter, EVs accounted for only 7.2% of U.S. new car sales.6 However, EVs are experiencing faster growth abroad.
-More than 20% of cars sold worldwide in 2024 are expected to be electric.7
+In 2024’s second quarter, EVs accounted for only 8% of U.S. new car sales, though that is up from 7.2% a year earlier.7 However, EVs are experiencing faster growth abroad and worldwide by 2030, are projected to account for 40% of passenger and commercial light-duty vehicle sales.8

 Investment considerations in today’s energy market

 Investments in the energy sector today are primarily directed toward more traditional companies that participate in industries like oil and natural gas.
 While the price of resources such as oil and gas can have an impact on company results and stock performance, “the demand for fossil fuels is not going away in the near term,” says Haworth.
-“If global economies begin to recover, as may be happening in Europe and China, it could drive demand higher.”
 He emphasizes that opportunities are available even in a market featuring more stable prices.
 “Many exploration and production companies have productive oil wells and should be able to generate solid profit margins,” says Haworth.
 “Since these companies tend to return capital to shareholders in the form of dividend payouts, their stocks represent an opportunity for income-orientated investors.”

 Other opportunities can be found in what’s referred to as the midstream energy sector, involved in the transportation of crude oil or refined petroleum products.
 “This sector is less dependent on energy prices than on the flow of oil, and volume moving through these facilities remains high,” says Haworth.
 Midstream companies tend to pay attractive dividends.
 However, the investment process can be more complex as it sometimes requires investments in limited partnerships.
 Partnerships issue K-1 forms to investors for tax reporting purposes, which can complicate an investor's tax filing process.